yakbrother/ninepence-mnml/src/content/stories/prenez-mon-place-prenez-mon-handicap/index.md

 Now, I’m generally a nice person.
 But I still have a spicy streak that’s been toughened by all my time in South Philly.
 My immediate response would usually be a finger or two and a colorful story of their recent ancestors.

 But I’m trying to be nice.
 This is Switzerland, not Passyunk Ave.
-So I asked Julie: how do you say “Move it, \*sshol\*!”
+So I asked Julie: how do you say “Move it, \*ssh\*le!”
 In French?

 She said “Maybe: bouchez plus vite, Madame!”